 Dianne Stewart's Fall 2016 "Black Love" class has received amazing buzz!
 This innovative class has been featured on social media and in Teen Vogue.
-The Emory Department of African American Studies has more on the course with some links here: http://aas.emory.edu/home/people/spotlight/Stewart%20Black%20Love.html
+Most recently, the class was featured in the following Huffington Post article.
+The Emory Department of African American Studies has more on the course here.

 Vernon Robbins has published another edited volume in his “Rhetoric of Religious Antiquity” series with the Society of Biblical Literature: Foundations for Sociorhetorical Exploration: A Rhetoric of Religious Antiquity Reader (Vernon K. Robbins, Robert H. von Thaden Jr., & Bart B. Bruehler).
 This is a 20th anniversary volume for the programmatic introduction of Sociorhetorical Interpretation in 1996 by Vernon K. Robbins with Exploring the Texture of Texts and The Tapestry of Early Christian Discourse.
 The volume contains essays and chapters by various authors who have been formative along the way, developing the concept of topos in rhetorical argumentation, applying approaches to space and place in cultural geography, moving studies of metaphor into conceptual integration and blending theory with the aid of the cognitive sciences, and invigorating visual exegesis with study of rhetography, namely the rhetorical argumentation in a text that creates images and pictures in the mind.

-David R. Blumenthal has published a new book on Jewish Prayer: Keeping God at the Center: Contemplating and Using the Prayerbook, which contains insights on the meaning of selected phrases and prayers from the traditional liturgy and on the personalist theology behind traditional Jewish prayer.
+David R. Blumenthal has published two extended review esays: “What are the Limits of Protest Theology?
+Review Essay” and “Aaron Hughes’s ‘Jacob Neusner: An American Jewish Iconoclast.”
+Dr. Blumenthal has also published a new book on Jewish Prayer: Keeping God at the Center: Contemplating and Using the Prayerbook, which contains insights on the meaning of selected phrases and prayers from the traditional liturgy and on the personalist theology behind traditional Jewish prayer.
 It also includes meditations on the liturgy, and clear instructions on how to pray certain prayers, both normally and mystically.

-Our Chair Gary Laderman continues to write for Huffington Post about the study of religion.
-His latest piece is specifically about teaching REL 100 which he and Eric Reinders will do this fall.
+Our Chair Gary Laderman recently wrote a piece for the Chronicle of Higher Education.
+He also continues to write for Huffington Post about the study of religion.
+His latest piece is specifically about American Christianity.
+Previous articles including a piece specifically about teaching REL100 can be viewed here.